-- Grind 1 c regular oats in food processor about 30 seconds.
+- Grind 1 cup of regular oats in a food processor for about 30 seconds.

 - Add the dates and pulse a few times until combined.

-- Add the steel cut oats, applesauce, raisins, sunflower seeds, maple syrup, almond meal, flax and chia seeds and pulse until combined.
+- Add the bananas, steel-cut oats, applesauce, raisins, sunflower seeds, maple syrup, almond meal, flax, and chia seeds.
+Pulse until combined.

-- Remove the container from the food processor and stir in 1/4 c raisins if you like.
+- Remove the container from the food processor and stir in ¼ cup raisins if you like.

-- Use a 2 Tbs cookie scoop or drop by rounded spoonfuls onto the cookie sheet.
+- Use a 2 tablespoon cookie scoop or drop by rounded spoonfuls onto the cookie sheet.
 Top each with a sprinkle of chia seeds (optional).

 - Bake 20 minutes.
-Repeat with remaining dough.
+Repeat with the remaining dough.